Week 5: 3D scanning and printing

 Near-completion view through printer window: tall print on H2D build plate

-Figure 20: Stage 4 — late in the build, upper reaches of the model forming while the seam zone between root and base stays printable.
+Figure 20: Stage 4, late in the build, upper reaches of the model forming while the root-to-base junction stays printable.

 After the job finished, I recorded a quick look at the part off the machine: the copper-tone shell sitting on the omni-wheel base so the junction from the CAD iteration is visible in hand rather than only through the chamber window.